harcokuppens/docker-registry/README.md

       The content addressable setup of docker means that we have
        * digest: id for a manifest; the sha256 digest of the image manifest.
        * id : id for the image; the sha256 digest of the image config.

+      For more documentation and a tutorial see https://github.com/harcokuppens/docker-registry .

     Usage:
       docker-registry [options] tags [REGISTRY/]IMAGE

+      docker-registry [options] digestlist [REGISTRY/]IMAGE[:TAG]
       docker-registry [options] manifestlist [REGISTRY/]IMAGE[:TAG]

       docker-registry [options] digest [REGISTRY/]IMAGE[:TAG]